Sissaz/duckdb/pipeline_etl/instruções.md

 ### In Bash

-After downloading Git Bash, open it in the project's current directory.
+After downloading Git Bash, open it in the project's current directory and type the following:
 • code .

 To open Visual Studio Code in the project's folder